iyashaa/fraud-risk-bank-classification/README.md

 * Precision
 * Recall
 * F1-Score
-* Confusion Matrix
+* Classification Report

 ## Result

-The classification model successfully learned patterns from the dataset and was able to classify fraud risk categories based on transaction-related features.
+The classification model successfully learned patterns from the cluster-based dataset and was able to classify fraud risk categories based on transaction-related features.
 The evaluation results show that the model can be used as a basic approach for fraud risk prediction.

 ## Conclusion

-This project demonstrates the implementation of supervised machine learning for fraud risk classification.
-By using data generated from the clustering process, the classification model can help predict fraud risk categories and support further fraud detection analysis.
+This project demonstrates how clustering results can be extended into a supervised machine learning task.
+By using labels generated from the previous clustering process, the classification model can help predict fraud risk categories and support further fraud detection analysis.